vmware-archive/rend/docs/topics/rend.rst

     data = hub.rend.init.parse('file.yml', 'yaml')

-This simple example if  no different really than just using yaml directly, but to get the full power of `rend` you can use render pipes.
+This simple example is no different really than just using yaml directly, but to get the full power of `rend` you can use render pipes.

 Render Pipes